practicalli/clojure-web-services/projects/status-monitor-deps/application-server.md

 ```

-Starting a REPL for this project, the application is started calling `(-main)` and stopped by calling `(stop-app-server)`.
+With a REPL running the project, the server is started calling `(-main)` and stopped by calling `(stop-app-server)`.
 A restart function is simply calling the stop and start functions.

 ```clojure
 (defn restart-app-server